-Specific immunizations, background checks, CPR certification (BLS Provider CPR for Healthcare Professionals ONLY), and documentation of an eye exam are student requirements and all must remain current while in the program.
+Specific immunizations, background checks, CPR certification (American Heart Association BLS Provider QR American Red Cross CPR/AED Professional Rescuer course ONLY), and documentation of a current eye exam are student requirements and all must remain current while in the program.
 Additional prerequisites (e.g. drug screening/finger printing) may be required dependent on site-specific student prerequisites.
 All requirements will be at the students' expense.